-A permit must be clearly displayed by those officers and contractors working on behalf of the Council, when undertaking statutory duties on the highway.

-The PCN will not be cancelled if it is established that the officer could have reasonably parked elsewhere.
+A permit must be clearly displayed by those officers and contractors working on behalf of the Council in their own vehicles/non liveried vehicles when undertaking statutory duties on the highway.
+The PCN will not be cancelled if it is established that the officer could have reasonably parked elsewhere unless mitigating circumstances apply.